What Is Noah Syndrome?

 Causes of Noah syndrome

-There is a difference between animal hoarding in general and Noah syndrome.
-However, they do share many characteristics.
+Despite being used synonymously, there is a difference between animal hoarding in general and Noah syndrome in particular.
+They do share many characteristics.
 General animal hoarding is also a compulsive need to collect and store a large amount of animals on a person's property.
 The reasons for this are most commonly psychological and they include:

 - Obsessive compulsive disorder: the sufferer feels compelled, not inclined, to collect animals in their home.